steven-liu48/Unity-echoAR-ManoMotion-demo-Lightsaber/README.md

 ## Run
 * [Build and run the AR application](https://docs.echoar.xyz/unity/adding-ar-capabilities#4-build-and-run-the-ar-application).

+## Known issues
+* Due to the limitations of the software & hardware we use, the application might freeze sometimes.
+Wait for it to load first, and if it freezes for over 10s, click run again from Xcode.
+* The developer hasn't been able to use the estimated depth data of the hand, so they put the lightsaber object at a fixed distance in front of the camera as a temporary solution.
+This feature might be added later.

 ## Learn more
 Refer to our [documentation](https://docs.echoar.xyz/unity/) to learn more about how to use Unity, AR Foundation, and echoAR.